 Amidst rising opposition to Common Core, Oklahoma dropped the national education standards in June, four years after adopting them.
 As a result, the U.S. Department of Education last week denied Oklahoma’s request to extend its No Child Left Behind (NCLB) waiver, saying the state no longer met requirements for college- and career-ready education standards.
 Losing the waiver limits Oklahoma’s freedom in education spending and forces it to comply with requirements often considered unrealistic and unhelpful.

 Many Common Core critics argue the federal government pressured states to adopt the Common Core standards through promises of NCLB waivers and Race to the Topgrants.
-Oklahoma Gov. Mary Fallen believes the federal government is now punishing her state for opting out.
+Oklahoma Gov. Mary Fallin believes the federal government is now punishing her state for opting out.

-“It is outrageous that President Obama and Washington bureaucrats are trying to dictate how Oklahoma schools spend education dollars,” Fallen said in a statement.
+“It is outrageous that President Obama and Washington bureaucrats are trying to dictate how Oklahoma schools spend education dollars,” Fallin said in a statement.
 “This is one more example of an out-of-control presidency that places a politicized Washington agenda over the well-being of Oklahoma students.”

 Without the NCLB waiver, Oklahoma loses much decision-making power over public education, including flexibility in how to spend about $29 million of its education funding.
 Oklahoma currently labels fewer than 500 schools as needing intervention, but under NCLB definitions, the state education department expects that number to jump to as many as 1,600.
 Some of the schools may have to replace staff, change curriculum, lengthen school days, or close entirely.